What is the difference between baptist and methodist?

 And the majority of the town’s Christians will belong to one or the other.
 So, what are the differences between these two traditions?

-That is the question I have set out to answer, in a broad and general way, with this post. vs Methodist Beliefs: (10 Major Differences To Know)
+That is the question I have set out to answer, in a broad and general way, with this post.
+In a similar post, we compared Baptists and Presbyterians.

 What is a baptist?

 Baptists, as their very name implies, adhere to baptism.
 But not just any baptism – Baptists are more specific on the issue.
 Baptist subscribe to credo baptism by immersion.
 That means that they believe in baptism of a confessing believer by immersion into water.
 They reject pedobaptism and other modes of baptism (sprinkling, pouring, etc.).
 This is one distinctive that holds true for nearly all Baptist denominations and churches.
 They are Baptists, after all!